avinassh/blag/content/posts/scraping-javascript-website-python.md

 categories: ["code"]
 tags: ["python", "scraping"]
 slug: "scraping-javascript-website-python"
-description: "Simple code example to illustrate scraping a javascript driven website, using Python and Dryscape."
+summary: "Simple code example to illustrate scraping a javascript driven website, using Python and Dryscape."
 ---

 Python library [dryscape][1] can be used to scrape javascript driven websites.